ishaanrd/CLOUD-COMPUTING-CLASS-2020-Lab6/README.md

 #### Q624.
 Explain what happens (actions and parts activated) when you type a new item in the New Thing box.
 `Answer:`

+#### Q625.
+Have you been able to debug the code of the Lambda function?
+If the answer is yes, check that you are using the root API keys.
+Erase such keys and create a new testing user with the required permissions.
+`Answer:`

+#### Q626.
+What are the minimum permissions that the user's API keys needs to execute the Lambda function locally?
+`Answer:`

+#### Q627.
+Create a piece of code (Python or bash) to reproduce the above steps required to launch a new AWS Lambda function and AWS API gateway.
+`Answer:`